juxor/afaq/markdown/secJ5.md

 **Op.
 Cit.**, p.
-28] Kropotkin summed up the anarchist perspective well when he argued that working class people had _"to form their own organisations for a direct struggle against capitalism"_ and to _"take possession of the necessaries for production, and to control production."_ [**Memiors of a Revolutionist**, p.
+28] Kropotkin summed up the anarchist perspective well when he argued that working class people had _"to form their own organisations for a direct struggle against capitalism"_ and to _"take possession of the necessaries for production, and to control production."_ [**Memoirs of a Revolutionist**, p.
 359] As historian J. Romero Maura correctly summarised, the _"anarchist revolution, when it came, would be essentially brought about by the working class.
 Revolutionaries needed to gather great strength and must